IllinoisLegalAidOnline/ilao-documentation/docs/source/otis_sms_as_a_user.rst

     * We ask if they have any other income sources

   * Determine income eligibility.
 If the user is not eligible because of their income, they are diverted to legal content
-* Step 10 For income-eligible applicants, we ask them to confirm that the phone number used to text from is the best number to reach them at.
+* Step 10: For income-eligible applicants, we gather the applicant's contact information (OTIS location subflow).

+    * We ask them to confirm that the phone number used to text from is the best number to reach them at.

       * If this is not the best number, they are asked for the best number

-**CONTINUE DOCUMENTATION HERE**

-* Step 15: We collect their email and address.
+    * We collect their email and address.
 We ask them to confirm their contact information.
 If there are any mistakes, they are prompted to redo them.

-* Step 16: If the referral organization schedules callbacks:
+* Step 11: If the referral organization schedules callbacks: (begin OTIS appointment scheduler subflow)

   * The user is offered the first available appointment time
   * If this time does not work for the user, they are offered a set of available dates
   * When the user selects a date, they are offered a list of times to pick from

-* Step 17: The system e-transfers a completed case file to LegalServer
+* Step 12: The system e-transfers a completed case file to LegalServer
-* Step 18: A confirmation message displays
+* Step 13: A confirmation message displays
-* Step 19: If the program has a disclaimer, that is shared with the user
+* Step 14: If the program has a disclaimer, that is shared with the user
-* Step 20: A final "your application is complete" message displays with links to relevant legal information.
+* Step 15: A final "your application is complete" message displays with links to relevant legal information.